louiss0/forastro/apps/docs/src/content/docs/templates/astro-vue.md

+---
-# For Astro Vue Template
+title: For Astro Vue Template
+description: ""
+---

 This template is a template that is useful for building simple websites.
 With bits of interactivity throughout each stage of development.